-Mobile ad hoc networks (MANETs), which provide data networking without infrastructure, represent one kind of wireless networks.
-Unlike infrastructured wireless networks, MANETs provide less stable communication for MNs to send and to receive signals; however, MANETs possess the characteristic of dynamic topologies, in which a MANET is a self-organizing and adaptive wireless network formed by the dynamic gathering of MNs, and the topology of a MANET frequently changes due to the mobility of MNs.
+Unlike infrastructured wireless networks, mobile ad hoc networks(MANETs) provide less stable communication for MNs to send and to receive signals; however, MANETs possess the characteristic of dynamic topologies, in which a MANET is a selforganizing and adaptive wireless network formed by the dynamic gathering of MNs, and the topology of a MANET frequently changes due to the mobility of MNs.
 As a result, MANETs could be applied to more sites, especially to special environments, such as battlefields, remote districts, rescue scenes and temporary assemblies.

-Due to the mobility of mobile nodes, the topology of a MANET frequently changes and thus results in the disability of originally on-the-fly data transmission routes.
 The dynamic properties of MANETs are therefore challenging to routing protocol design [1, 2, 3].
-To cope with the intrinsic properties of MANETs, we proposed a backup node mechanism, Dynamic Backup Routes Routing Protocol (DBR2P), for quick reconnection during link failures in [4, 5].
-DBR2P is proposed to focus attention on the intrinsic properties of MANETs, and the results of the simulation experiment show that DBR2P has good performance.
+To cope with the intrinsic properties of MANETs, we proposed a backup node mechanism, Dynamic Backup Routes Routing Protocol (DBR^2P) , for quick reconnection during link failures in [4, 5].
+DBR^2P is proposed to focus attention on the intrinsic properties of MANETs, and the results of the simulation experiment show that DBR^2P has good performance.

 Researches on routing protocols in MANETs have always been an important topic for discussion.
-Most researchs, however, focus on the discovery of the shortest path or the highest bandwidth; issues related to the data transmission in MANETs are rarely considered [6, 7, 8].
-Therefore, a suitable framework to cooperate with routing protocols is indispensable in order to solve the problems of data transmission and to enhance the entire efficiency in MANETs [9, 10].
+Most researches, however, focus on the discovery of the shortest path or the highest bandwidth; issues related to the data transmission in MANETs are rarely considered [6, 7, 8].
+Therefore, a suitable mechanism to cooperate with routing protocols is indispensable in order to solve the problems of data transmission and to enhance the entire efficiency in MANETs [9, 10].

-A distributed data caching framework integrated with dynamic backup routes routing protocol for MANETs is presented in this paper.
-With the aid of the distributed data caching framework and DBR2P, the repetition of data and data path occurring in a MANET could be cached in some special MNs.
+A transparent cache-based mechanism integrated with dynamic backup routes routing protocol for MANETs is presented in this paper.
+With the aid of cache-based mechanism and DBR2P, the repetition of data and data path occurring in a MANET could be cached in some special MNs.
 Routes and time span to access data are therefore shortened, and the data reusable rate is enhanced to reduce the use of bandwidth and the power consumption of battery.

 In the sections that follow the concept of DBR2P is briefly introduced.
 Section 3 describes the characteristics of temporal locality and spatial locality in MANETs.
-Section 4 illustrates the operations of the distributed data caching framework integrated with DBR2P.
+Section 4 illustrates the operations of the transparent cache-based mechanism integrated with DBR2P.
 Finally, Section 5 concludes with suggestions of current challenges and potential directions for future research.